What is Total Offensive Efficiency and how is it computed?

 that 7-2 Nick Smith is really the "small forward" for the Illini).
 Powell doesn't have great across

 a fair number of attempts.
 This has a tremendous amount of value to a team.
-Good rebounder too.

-COMMENT: A nice offensive player.
+COMMENT: A really nice offensive player.
 He can score from inside or out.
 He passes the ball well.

-COMMENT: He still isn't much of an outside shooter and is still a bit wild with the ball, but he does everything else very well and is a really
+shooter and is still a bit wild with the ball, but he does everything else very well and is a really

 solid overall player.
-Actually had more assists than Horton.

 COMMENT: I originally had him at big guard, but was told by an Iowa fan that he really has been